godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Mid and Post-Processing Effects
 -------------------------------

-A large amount of common mid and post-processing effects are supported in Environment.
+A large amount of widely-used mid and post-processing effects are supported in Environment.

 Screen-Space Reflections (SSR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While Godot supports three sources of reflection data (Sky, ReflectionProbe and GIProbe), they may not provide enough detail for all situations.
-Scenarios where Screen Space Refletions makw the most sense is when objects are in contact with each other (object over floor, over a table, floating on water, etc).
+Scenarios where Screen Space Refletions make the most sense are when objects are in contact with each other (object over floor, over a table, floating on water, etc).

 .. image:: img/environment_ssr.png

-The other advantage to using it (even if only enabled to a minimum), is that it works in real-time (while the other types of reflections are pre-computed).
+The other advantage (even if only enabled to a minimum), is that it works in real-time (while the other types of reflections are pre-computed).
 This is great to make characters, cars, etc. reflect when moving around.

 A few user-controlled parameters are available to better tweak the technique: